-Education is an essential phase for anybody to pursue their ambitions.
-In fact, we should be grateful for the fact that technology has taken us to a next level, and if there is any good use of technology, it is that the means of learning have not only become accessible to almost everyone but also knowledge sharing/teaching from experts resulted in the glorious outcome.
-Methods such as e-learning already made a prominent impact with respect to this aspect.
+Education is an important phase for anybody to pursue their ambitions.
+We should be grateful that technology has taken us to the next level.
+Suppose there is any reasonable use of technology.
+In that case, it is that the means of learning have not only become accessible to almost everyone but also knowledge sharing/teaching from experts, resulting in a glorious outcome.
+Methods such as e-learning already made a significant impact concerning this aspect.

-And thus with this great scope of learning, it is high time for educational institutions to focus on the development and deployment of database applications from E-learning and student assessment applications to tuition payment processing systems and IT infrastructure applications.
+And thus, with this grand scope of learning, it is high time for educational institutions to focus on the development and deployment of database applications, from E-learning and student assessment applications to tuition payment processing systems and IT infrastructure applications.

-At the same time all schools, universities who are under constant budget pressure, need to find a cost-effective solution that frees up funding for other high-priority projects.
-MySQL and SQL are considered to be proven and cost-effective databases widely used by educational institutions to automate many of the academic, administrative, and teaching processes.
+At the same time, all schools and universities under constant budget pressure must find a cost-effective solution that frees up funding for other high-priority projects.
+MySQL and SQL are proven and cost-effective databases educational institutions use to automate many academic, administrative, and teaching processes.
 They are also used in the curriculum by scientists in research institutions.

 Career Path in SQL Server

-This is a tricky phase for any ambitious person who loves SQL and is at a beginner level as there are numerous notable programming languages are on the market.
-Hence it is important for us to get some basics right.
+This is a tricky phase for any ambitious person who loves SQL and is at a beginner level, as numerous notable programming languages are on the market.
+Hence we need to get some basics right.
 SQL is a specialized language designed to work with databases and given the rise in popularity of data-intensive fields like Big Data and machine learning.
 The demand for this technology is massive in the market as every syndicate functions with the help of data.
-So, the aspirant has to know his/her skills and strengths and act upon them accordingly to choose which section of the knowledge area is more productive with respect to their career.
+So, the aspirant has to know their skills and strengths and act upon them accordingly to choose which section of the knowledge area is more productive concerning their career.

-In this article, we try to give the readers an idea as to what sort of key options are available in accordance with the technology:
+In this article, we try to give the readers an idea as to what sort of critical options are available under the technology:

 Database Administrator/ Developer

-A “Database Administrator (DBA)” holds a specific set of skills that can design, implement and maintain a database whereas a “Database Developer“ is responsible to supervise the database design and implementation of databases for various applications.
+A “Database Administrator (DBA)” holds a specific set of skills that can design, implement and maintain a database, whereas a “Database Developer“ is responsible for supervising the database design and implementation of databases for various applications.

-This is relatively the latest profession that deals majorly with medicine, telecom, politics, etc., and is closely related to Machine Learning, Data Mining, Big Data, and Databases.
+This is the latest profession that deals majorly with medicine, telecom, politics, etc. and is closely related to Machine Learning, Data Mining, Big Data, and Databases.
 An objective of this role is to analyze, predict, and collect data to improve the business for the syndicate.

-The role of the BI Administrator is to run the ETL processes, create backups, etc. BI Administrator also holds responsibility towards security & maintenance of the environment whereas the role of BI Developer is related to Data Warehousing, reporting, and data transformations.
+The role of the BI Administrator is to run the ETL processes, create backups, etc. BI Administrator also holds responsibility for the security & maintenance of the environment, whereas the role of BI Developer is related to Data Warehousing, reporting, and data transformations.

-A Data Analyst analyzes data, conducts life cycle analysis, creates reports, KPIs which in turn will be helpful for organizations to make better business decisions.
-They are also responsible to monitor performance and quality control plans to identify progress.
+A Data Analyst analyzes data, conducts life cycle analysis, and creates reports and KPIs, which in turn will be helpful for organizations to make better business decisions.
+They also monitor performance and quality control plans to identify progress.

-Other major roles with respect to SQL Server are ETL Developer, SQL Server Writer, Big Data Expert, and Business Analyst.
-The positions towards this area rely on organizational needs.
+Other significant roles concerning SQL Server are ETL Developer, SQL Server Writer, Big Data Expert, and Business Analyst.
+The positions in this area rely on organizational needs.

-Over the years, a career with SQL knowledge has found its popularity among the masses and a major chunk of people are hence attracted towards this path.
+Over the years, a career with SQL knowledge has been popular among the masses, and many people are hence attracted to this path.

-According to Indeed.com, there were more jobs for SQL than any other type of programming language in 2016.
-Besting the big-name tools, like Java and PHP, it’s evident that knowing SQL can net you some serious hiring potential.
+According to Indeed.com, there were more SQL jobs than any other programming language type in 2016.
+Besting the big-name tools like Java and PHP, it’s evident that knowing SQL can bring you serious hiring potential.
 What’s more, the national average salary for SQL programmers is $70,000

-The average salary for a SQL Developer is $85,396 per year in the United States.
-Salary estimates are based on 15,030 salaries submitted anonymously to Indeed by SQL Developer employees, users.
-The typical tenure for a SQL Developer is less than 1 year.
+The average salary for a SQL Developer is $85,396 annually in the United States.
+Salary estimates are based on 15,030 salaries submitted anonymously to Indeed by SQL Developer employees and users.
+The typical tenure for a SQL Developer is less than one year.

-In order to excel among the competition, it is important to have proper SQL certifications in your armory which will help you get your foot in the door and one step closer to earning a high-level salary in the field.
+In order to excel in the competition, having proper SQL certifications in your armory is important, which will help you get your foot in the door and one step closer to earning a high-level salary in the field.